vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 [^4]: AMD has [come a really long way](https://inferencemax.semianalysis.com/) in driver stability and PyTorch support

+The TensorWave people are actually very competent!
+These kinds of events don't showcase that competence.
+TensorWave is a serious company with good datacenter engineers.
+They [raised a $100M Series A](https://tensorwave.com/blog/series-a) and they have the largest MI325X/MI350X cluster in production.
+Let's hear about the details and benchmarking of the real infrastructure they have built!

-TensorWave signed up around 250 people for this event, but there were perhaps 50 people who attended, including the TensorWave employees.
+Regarding this event, TensorWave signed up around 250 people, but there were perhaps 50 people who attended, including the TensorWave employees.
 I understand it was a free event held during the busy AI Week with many other overlapping events, but still.
 The empty space, with stacks of boxes of uneaten pizza and plenty of wine and White Claw to spare, made the event feel even more lackluster.